 Cosmic Explorer will reveal the physics of the strongest gravity in the universe in unprecedented detail, thanks to two crucial dividends from Cosmic Explorer's tremendous advance in sensitivity over current-generation gravitational-wave observatories.
-First, in three years of operation, a single 40-km Cosmic Explorer observatory would likely detect at least one signal from merging black holes with a signal-to-noise ratio greater than 2700 (the loudest such signal to date, GW150914, had a signal-to-noise ratio of 24).
-Figure 5.2 illustrates the impact of Cosmic Explorer's tremendous sensitivity gain by simulating the raw, unfiltered gravitational-wave strain data a GW150914-like gravitational wave would produce in Cosmic Explorer (and, for comparison, in Advanced LIGO+).
+First, in three years of operation, a single 40 km Cosmic Explorer observatory, thanks to its increase in sensitivity, particularly at lower frequencies where CE is more than an order of magnitude more sensitive than LIGO A+, would likely detect at least one signal from merging black holes with a signal-to-noise ratio greater than 2700 (the loudest such signal to date, GW150914, had a signal-to-noise ratio of 24).
+Figure 5.2 illustrates the impact of Cosmic Explorer's tremendous sensitivity gain by simulating the gravitational-wave strain data a GW150914-like gravitational wave would produce in Cosmic